bormaxi8080/osint-timeline/DRAFT.md

 AutoSwagger is a command-line tool designed to discover, parse, and test for unauthenticated endpoints using **Swagger/OpenAPI** documentation.
 It helps identify potential security issues in unprotected endpoints of APIs, such as PII leaks and common secret exposures: https://github.com/intruder-io/autoswagger/

+Eye of Web.
+State of the art OSINT tool. | A powerful open-source alternative to other face search engines: https://github.com/MehmetYukselSekeroglu/eye_of_web/

 Just The Browser.
 Remove AI features, telemetry data reporting, sponsored content, product integrations, and other annoyances from web browsers: https://github.com/corbindavenport/just-the-browser

+Kraken is a powerful, Python-based tool designed to centralize and streamline various brute-forcing tasks.
+Kraken provides a suite of tools for cybersecurity professionals to efficiently perform brute-force attacks across a range of protocols and services: https://github.com/jasonxtn/kraken

+Proofpoint - Emerging Threats - Threat Research tools + publicly shared intel and documentation: https://github.com/EmergingThreats/threatresearch

 Wallabag is a self hostable application for saving web pages.
 Save and classify articles.
 Read them later: https://github.com/wallabag/wallabag